2- Easy illustration for LU decomposition for 2×2 matrix.

 Lu decomposition method for 2x2 matrix.

-For the symbols, we will write A matrix (2 3 3 4, we are saying a11, a12, a21, and a22.
-We have six unknowns, which are L11,L21,l22,U11, U12 and U22.
+For the symbols, we will write an A matrix (2 3 3 4), which means a11, a12, a21, and a22.
+We have six unknowns: L11, L21,l22 ,U11, U12, and U22.

 Since A = the lower multiplication by the upper matrices, we will perform the multiplication of lower and upper metrics and equate the product to the elements of matrix A. For example, if we multiply the first row by the First Column, we will get the value of 2, which we express as (1*U11+0)=2.

-Finally, we can get the value of u22 from equation four, after substituting the values of L21 and U12.
+Finally, we can get the value of u22 from equation four after substituting the values of L21 and U12.
 U22 will be equal to -1/2.
 Remaining for us the minus(-) (1/2) is denoted by U22, which is = 4 – 3, which is L21, 2 * 3 = -1/2. or U22=a22-L21*U12.

 How to find lower and upper composition values?